-How to Promote an Event Online and Offline
+How to Promote and Event on Social Media

 Event marketing can definitely bring a lot of benefits to your business, regardless of whether you’re running a B2B enterprise or a B2C one.
 Of course, the event marketing plan and the types of event marketing ideas differ across various industries.

 However, there are always similarities between the planning of a B2B or the promotion of a B2C event – and one of the major ones is connected to the fact that you absolutely need to promote your event.
 Planning it is obviously important – but without good event marketing strategies and promotion, your events will not get the traction they need to be actually efficient.

 Traditionally, most of the event promotion happened offline – through flyers and other offline means of communication.
 These days, however, event promotion happens online as well.
 Digital media has provided marketers with a myriad of options when it comes to creative ways to promote an event – and you too should take advantage of this as much as possible!